 Tips for Successful Drop Scones

-- Butter and Oil: Use a little of both, at the same time, for cooking your drop scones.
+- Butter and Oil: Use a little of both, at the same time, for cooking.
 The butter adds flavor to the drop scones as they cook, while the oil allows the butter to cook at a high temperature without scorching.

 - Optional Mix-Ins: Mini chocolate chips, blueberries, chopped nuts, and other favorite mix-ins go perfectly in these drop scones, just like in regular pancakes!

 To serve, just add your favorite toppings!
 Butter is a favorite, and these little pancakes are delicious with nothing more than a bit of butter lightly spread on top.
 You can also do maple syrup, whipped cream, sliced fruit, or whatever you like!
 If you feel like making something a little special, you could make one or more of these recipes:

 - Homemade Jam: Easy and full of flavor, a little bit of Homemade Strawberry Jam makes any breakfast special.